Connect with a certified trainer for free

 Non-operative treatment

-Hip flexor strains generally heal on their own.
-However there are steps you can take to reduce pain and swelling.
-Your doctor may recommend a number of options including:
+Hip flexor strains often heal naturally over time, but there are ways to reduce pain and swelling while recovering.
+Your doctor may suggest several measures, including:

-After your pain and thigh pain subsides, your doctor may also recommend stretching and strengthening exercises to improve your range of motion and speed up your recovery from a groin or iliopsoas strain.
+Once pain decreases, your doctor may recommend gentle stretching and strengthening exercises.
+These help improve hip flexibility, restore range of motion, and support faster recovery from a groin or iliopsoas strain.

 Try these exercises to help address your condition: